JaredReando/pizza-pizza/README.md

-# Beep Boop
+# Pizza Pizza

-#### _Number replacing web application._
+#### _Price a pizza._

 #### By _**Jared Reando**_

 ## Description

-_A web application that takes a number from a user and returns an integer list from 0 to the user inputted number with the following exceptions:_

-- Numbers that contain a 0 are replaced (all digits) with "Beep!"
-- Numbers that contain a 1 are replaced (all digits) with "Boop!"
-- Numbers divisible by 3 are replaced with "I'm sorry, Dave.
-I'm afraid I can't do that."
+_A simple we page that allows you to create a custom pizza configuration and see the total price of your selected options._

- _View a hosted version of this project [here](https://jaredreando.github.io/beep-boop/)_
+ _View a hosted version of this project [here](https://jaredreando.github.io/pizza-pizza/)_

 ### Specs
 | Behavior | Input | Output |